Yellowstone Itinerary: 2 Days in Yellowstone National Park

 Yellowstone Two Day Itinerary: (Jump To)

-After a visit to Grand Teton National Park, we hopped over for a two-day visit to Yellowstone.
+After a visit to Grand Teton National Park, we hopped over to spend two days in Yellowstone.

 The 3,500-square-mile park spreads over three states.
 You could spend a lifetime exploring the park and would likely still not see it all.
 This two-day itinerary covers all the highlights.